-It is important to note that these immunopathological responses are not not limited to vaccines, and are instead mediated by viral exposures, as occurs in primary Dengue virus infection followed by second infection by a distinct Dengue serotype.
-One early report on SARS-CoV-2 suggests that neutralizing IgG antibodies for the SARS-CoV-2 receptor binding domain (RBD) do not exhibit such enhancement; and as mentioned above, some experts suggest that ADE is not a clear concern in the development of vaccines against this virus^{41,42}.
-However, others are less confident that SARS-CoV-2 vaccine-induced ADE or other VED will not occur, and we take seriously even a low risk.
-We review possible mechanisms of VED in precedent cases that might contribute to VED immunopathology in response to vaccination against SARS-CoV-2, along with the mitigation strategies we have used to address each of these in our vaccine designs.
+It is important to reiterate that immunopathological responses are not not limited to vaccines, and are known to be mediated by viral exposures, as occurs in primary dengue virus infection followed by second infection by a distinct dengue serotype.
+However, as seen in RSV and dengue, vaccine designs can contribute to the likelihood of immunopathology.
+One early report on SARS-CoV-2 suggests that neutralizing IgG antibodies for the SARS-CoV-2 receptor binding domain (RBD) do not exhibit such enhancement; and as mentioned above, some experts suggest that ADE is not a clear concern in the development of vaccines against this virus43,44.
+However, other experts are less confident that SARS-CoV-2 vaccine-induced ADE or other VED will not occur, and we take seriously even a low risk.